bmcsoftware/vscode-ispw/ispw/README.md

 #### ISPW Generate

 Executes an ISPW CLI command to load the selected files into ISPW and immediately generate them.
 In File Explorer this command is available in the context menu and will work on single and multiple selections.
 From the command palette or editor menu, this command will execute against the file currently open in the editor.

+#### ISPW Generate with Parms

+Executes an ISPW CLI command to load the selected files into ISPW and displays a webview to input parms to generate a task.
+In File Explorer this command is available in the context menu and will work on single selection.
+From the command palette or editor menu, this command will execute against the file currently open in the editor.

 #### ISPW Load